Machine ID Troubleshooting Guide | Teleport

 Explanation

 Token-joined bots are unable to reauthenticate to the Teleport Auth Service once their certificates have expired.
-Tokens in token-based joining (as opposed to AWS IAM joining) can only be used once, so when the bot's internal certificates expire, it will not be able to connect.
+Tokens in token-based joining (as opposed to AWS IAM and other join methods) can only be used once, so when the bot's internal certificates expire, it will not be able to connect.

 When a bot's identity expires, certain parameters associated with the bot on the Auth Service must be reset and a new joining token must be issued.
 The simplest way to accomplish this is by removing and recreating the bot, which purges all server-side data and issues a new joining token.